TaraTritt/dapp-starter/README.md

 # DApp Starter Kit

-Derived from the Kickstart DApp at [EthereumCasts](https://github.com/StephenGrider/EthereumCasts)
+Derived from the Kickstart DApp at [EthereumCasts](https://github.com/StephenGrider/EthereumCasts).

-This is a simple boilerplate repo to develop DApps with instructions on how to use the Public Ethereum Rinkeby Test Network specifically
+This is a simple boilerplate repo to develop DApps with instructions on how to use the Public Ethereum Rinkeby Test Network specifically.

+If you are here for a Hackathon, please [click here](https://github.com/TaraTritt/dapp-starter/wiki/Fannie-Mae-Blockchain-Challenge) to view the description of the Fannie Mae Blockchain Challenge.

 ## DApp Development Tutorial

 If you are new to DApp develoment please use this **[tutorial](https://github.com/TaraTritt/dapp-starter/wiki/DApp-Tutorial)** in the wiki to get started.
 It contains an overview of the blockchain, Ethereum, Solidity, and DApp development.

-If you are already familiar with DApp development, jump to the [Prerequisites](https://github.com/TaraTritt/dapp-starter#prerequisites) section below and then follow the steps in [Getting Started](https://github.com/TaraTritt/dapp-starter#getting-started).

 ## Built With

-* [solc](https://github.com/ethereum/solc-js) - JavaScript bindings for the Solidity compiler
+* [solc](https://solidity.readthedocs.io/en/v0.4.20/) - JavaScript bindings for the Solidity compiler

   From [ethereum/compile.js](https://github.com/TaraTritt/dapp-starter/blob/master/ethereum/compile.js)